-In addition, our ability to access additional capital may be affected by overall macroeconomic trends, including rising interest rates, which could cause the price of our common stock to fluctuate significantly and/or decline.
+In addition, our ability to access additional capital has been affected by overall macroeconomic trends, among other things, including rising interest rates, which have caused the price of our common stock to fluctuate significantly and/or decline.
+These macroeconomic trends have been exacerbated by recent hostilities between Russia and Ukraine, which have contributed to further economic instability in the global financial markets.
 As a result, adequate additional financing may not be available to us when needed or on attractive terms.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce, or altogether terminate our research and development programs or future commercialization efforts.